NataliaZemlianskaia/gesso/README.md

 ![](man/figures/hierNet_model.png)

 **hierNetGxE** model induces hierarchical selection of the (GxE) interaction terms via convex constraints added to the objective function.
-The model has two tuning parameters λ1 and λ2 responsible for the model sparsity with respect to the main effects and interactions respectively.
+The model has two tuning parameters λ1 and λ2 responsible for the model sparsity with respect to main effects and interactions respectively.

 ## Installation
 ```R